BrainStem-FIRST/8393RedTeamCode/README.md

   find another means to communicate failure.
 The design intent of setGlobalErrorMsg() is to report an error and force the user to restart the robot, which in certain circumstances when used inappropriately could cause a robot to continue running while Driver Station controls are disabled.
-To prevent this, processing of a call to setGlobalErrorMsg() is deferred until the robot is in a known safe state.
+To prevent this, processing of a call to setGlobalErrorMsg() is deferred until the robot is in a known safe lightState.
 This may mean that a call to setGlobalErrorMsg() that does not also result in stopping a running OpMode will appear as though nothing happened until the robot is stopped, at which point, if clearGlobalErrorMsg() has not been called the message will appear on the Driver Station and a restart will be required.